Frequent Asked Questions

 Q: When should I consider a Liftman?

-A: You should consider a Liftman man lift when you a spray booth where the objects change in size and form quite frequent.
-This as the Liftman is an independent access work platform, and can drive by itself towards and around the object.
+A: You should consider a Liftman man lift when you have a spray booth where the objects change in size and form quite frequent.
+Liftman is an independent access work platform.
+It can drive by itself towards and around the object.
 It can operate 9.9 m from the main air outlet.
 With its sharp turns, it can navigate into tight areas for work.
 Also, if your spray booth is a bit narrow with respect to the given width of the object to be worked on, a Liftman may be a perfect solution.
 The Liftman is also very often found in preparation booths.
-If you need to go any further than the 9.9m (hose reel on the Liftman), then an extension can be added and you could move even further.
+If you need to go any further than the 9.9m (hose reel on the Liftman), an extension can be added and you could move even further.

-A: A return on the investment of a Wall-Man work platform depends on how much you use the equipment of course and how much increase in efficiency you are able to gain.
+Answer: A return on the investment of a Wall-Man work platform depends on how much you use the equipment.
+It also depends on how much increase in efficiency you are able to gain.
 A typically increase in efficiency would be around 20-40%.
-A “thumb of rule” is, the longer the object is, the more efficiency you will be able to gain from a Wall-Man investment.
-Given that you have two workers in the spray booth, and run the spray booth 8 hours a day and 250 days per year, one would see a breakeven point in year 3 or 4 (all investment covered), and a “revenue” (in the form of increased efficiency/reduced costs) from this year.
-Given a lift’s span of 25 years, one would have 21-22 years of “revenue” (lowered costs) from the Wall-Man, which would provide very positive numbers for your business.
+As “thumb of rule”.
+The longer the object is, the more efficiency you will be able to gain from a Wall-Man.
+If you have two workers in the spray booth.
+Run the spray booth 8 hours a day and 250 days per year.
+Then you would see a breakeven point in year 3 or 4.
+In year 3-4 all investment are covered.
+A “revenue” from year 3-4 (in the form of increased efficiency/reduced costs) would be visible on the bottom line.
+Given a lift’s life cycle of 25 years, one would have 21-22 years of “revenue” from the Wall-Man, which would provide very positive numbers for your business.

-A: On request an extra air outlet for breathing air can be built inside the cage of the Wall-Man or Wall-Man XL, so that you have access to breathing air.
+Answer: On request an extra air outlet for breathing air can be built inside the cage of the Wall-Man or Wall-Man XL.
+This way, you will have access to breathing air.
 Reglo do not supply equipment for breathing air, only the interface to it inside the cage.